amanx123/amanx123/README.md

 <details>
 <summary>Random Facts</summary>

-- Treat AI agents as "slot machines for programmers"
--
+- AI + Taste + Creativity is the only moat that matters.
--
+- Shipping beats perfect.
+- Naval and Goggins are the OG's.
+- Vision is remembering the future so clearly that reality feels late.
+- I usually build around my own ideas and problems that I want to solve or make exist.
-- Gym - Travel - Photography enthusiast (when not coding)
+- Gym - Travel - Photography enthusiast (when not coding).
--

 </details>